WhoCares19/RollerCoinLeaguesCalculator/README.md

 If any error is made, you can change to correct values in appropriate place

-to run these .py files you will need these models:
+to run these .py files you will need these models (these are the ones I used):

 PyQt5==5.15.11